 Stay in an independent Airbnb and get access to a kitchen

 I’m writing this post from a sweet Stalin-era abode in Yerevan, Armenia, which will be home for the next month – and I can’t quite explain the delight of having access to a kitchen after many weeks on the road in Iran.
 No matter where in the world I am, I love to begin my day with smoothies, chia seed puddings, sauteed mushrooms with broccoli, chickpea pancake (besan chila), hummus and avocados on toast, open-face sandwiches and whatever else that is quick and easy to make!

 Having an independent space with a kitchen – even if for a few days – is a refreshing change from eating all meals out, and a chance to treat myself to some comfort food and get better nutrition.
 Besides, as I figure out farmers markets, vegan-friendly stores, local bakeries and organic groceries, I really end up experiencing a place like a local.

 Talk about your choices in a respectful way

 Anyway, no matter where I travel, I’ve seldom shared a meal with someone – friend or stranger – without being asked why I don’t consume animal products.
 I try to talk about my personal journey, as well as the cruelty, health and environmental aspects of veganism.
 I recommend powerful films like Cowspiracy, Earthlings, What the Health and Okja.
-I talk about all the amazing food I’ve eaten while being vegan, but also some of the challenges.
+I talk about all the amazing food I’ve eaten while being vegan, but also some of the challenges of vegan travel.
 I try to plant the seed of veganism by encouraging people to decide for themselves, rather than forcing my choices on them.

 I’ve begun to believe that wherever in the world we travel, we need to keep planting these seeds.
 For we never know who’ll be lucky enough to taste the fruit.